CodeDynasty-dev/Jetpath/docs/docs/quickstart.md

 # Quick Start Guide

-Let's build your first JetPath application!
+Let's build your first Jetpath application!
 This guide will walk you through creating a simple API server that returns a welcome message.

 ---

 ## Goal

-Create a basic JetPath server with a single endpoint (`GET /`) that responds with JSON.
+Create a basic Jetpath server with a single endpoint (`GET /`) that responds with JSON.

 ## Prerequisites

 Before you start, make sure you have:

 1. Installed a compatible JavaScript runtime (Node.js v18+, Deno v1.30+, or Bun v1.0+).
-2. Completed the steps in the [**Installation Guide**](./installation.md) to install JetPath and TypeScript.
+2. Completed the steps in the [**Installation Guide**](./installation.md) to install Jetpath and TypeScript.
 3. Optionally installed a schema library like Zod (recommended).

 ---